dbca-wa/caddy/README.md

 # Caddy

-Caddy is a small experiment to harvest land parcel legal description fields, denormalise/sanitise data and expose it as a searchable API via a minimal Django application.
+Caddy is a small experiment to harvest land parcel legal description fields, denormalise/sanitise data and expose it as a searchable API for geocoding via minimal Django application.

 # Installation